US seeks speedy Supreme Court review of Trump claim he is immune from prosecution | Law-Order

 DELAY STRATEGY SEEN Legal experts have said that Trump's attorneys could use his immunity appeals to delay the trial, freeing him to campaign.

 Prosecutors have accused Trump of attempting to obstruct Congress and defraud the U.S. government through schemes to overturn his loss to Biden in 2020.
 Trump has pleaded not guilty to these charges, as well as charges stemming from three other ongoing criminal prosecutions.
-A Trump lawyer and a campaign spokesperson did not immediately respond to requests for comment on Monday.
+A Trump spokesperson in an email Monday reiterated criticism of the prosecution as politically motivated, saying, "Smith is willing to try for a Hail Mary by racing to the Supreme Court and attempting to bypass the appellate process."

 Smith asked the justices on Monday to resolve whether a former president is absolutely immune from federal prosecution for conduct undertaken in office, and "the effect, if any, that his acquittal in impeachment proceedings has on this federal prosecution."
 Smith asked the court to fast-track the written submissions required in the case, urging a Dec.
 18 deadline for Trump to file a response to his petition.